couchbaselabs/cbmigrate/cmd/dynamodb/README.md

 - `--debug`: Enable debug output.
 - `--dynamodb-table-name string`: The name of the table containing the requested item.
 You can also provide the Amazon Resource Name (ARN) of the table in this parameter.
 - `-h, --help`: Help for DynamoDB.
+- `--hash-document-key string`: Hash the couchbase document key.
+One of sha256,sha512

 ## Note
 All AWS SDK environment configurations are supported.
 Click [here](https://docs.aws.amazon.com/sdkref/latest/guide/environment-variables.html) for more info.